 The ability to enable merchants to sell via offline and multiple digital sales channels determines a platform’s omnichannel support.
 On that front, both Magento and Shopify offer POS (offline), mobile (native app), and integration with third-party marketplaces like Amazon.

 You can centrally manage your offline and online sales in a single dashboard.
 Magento provides a built-in SDK for progressive web app development, the PWA Studio.
 You can eliminate the expenses involved in building a native app for your eCommerce store.
 In the case of Shopify, you’ll have to depend on a third-party app to achieve the same.

 Both Magento and Shopify are rich in terms of features and have their advantages and shortcomings when compared.
-Having discussed the key factors required for every eCommerce business, it is up to you to decide the platform that best suits your requirements.
+While evaluating it’s not about ‘Why Shopify is better than Magento?’ or ‘Why Magento is better than Shopify?’
+Instead, it’s important to find out which one better suits your business requirements.
+Having discussed the key factors, it is up to you to choose between Magento and Shopify.

 Frequently asked questions